EphemeralSpace/docs/src/design/roundflow/station-events.md

 Unlike mid-round threats, station events can occur with any number of available ghost role players, including zero.
 As such, rely on either environmental hazards or sole NPCs which can deliver the effects of the event.

+## Reactable Threats
+Players should always be aware of station events happening during a round, typically through an announcement beforehand.
+This gives them a chance to react to what's happening, which mitigates the danger they can cause.

 ## Destruction
 Station events should never dramatically alter the course of gameplay.
 While their effects, compounded by the normal things happening on station, may lead to the crew being entirely overwhelmed, they should not be solely responsible.